Tangerine-Community/Tangerine/README.md

 It's nice that the Angular webpack dev server will reload your browser when making changes in the symlinked tangy-form folder.

 ## Trademark and License
-Tangerine is a registered trademark of [RTI International](https://rti.org).
+Tangerine Logo is a registered trademark of [RTI International](https://rti.org).
 This software is licensed under the [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).